percona/pmm-doc/docs/setting-up/client/mongodb.md

 - `IFPASSWORDTOCERTISSET`: Password for TLS certificate file.
 - `PATHTOCACERT`: Path to certificate authority file.
 - `AUTHENTICATION-MECHANISM`: Authentication mechanism.
 Default is empty.
 Use `MONGODB-X509` for SSL certificates.
 - `AUTHENTICATION-DATABASE`: Authentication database.
 Default is empty.
-Use $external for ssl certificates.
+Use `$external` for SSL certificates.

 ## Check the service